Bounding the rank of Hermitian forms and rigidity for CR mappings of hyperquadrics: Real-analytic case

-We can also define the number of positive and negative eigenvalues at a point (the rank of the positive or negative definite part).
-Using exactly the same argument as above we can show that the rank, the number of positive and the number of negative eigenvalues are constant on connected sets.
+We define the number of positive and negative eigenvalues at a point (the rank of the positive or negative definite part) in the obvious way.
+Using exactly the same argument as above, we can show that the rank, the number of positive, and the number of negative eigenvalues are constant on connected sets.

 \begin{lemma} Let $U \subset \C^n$ be a connected open set.
 Let $r \colon U \to \R$ be a real-analytic function.
-Let $p_1,p_2 \in U$ and let $k_j,a_j,b_j$ denote the rank, the number of positive, and the number of negative eigenvalues respectively at $p_j$.
+Let $p_1,p_2 \in U$, and let $k_j,a_j,b_j$ denote the rank, the number of positive, and the number of negative eigenvalues respectively at $p_j$.
 Then $k_1 = k_2$, $a_1 = a_2$, and $b_1 = b_2$. \end{lemma}

-With the aid of the lemmas above we can define the rank of $r$ regardless of where it converges.
+With the aid of the lemmas above we define the rank of $r$ regardless of where it converges.
 We simply translate and dilate $r$ so that it converges in the unit polydisc and then take the rank of the resulting compact operator.

 If the domain $U$ of $r$ is connected, we define the \emph{rank} of $r$ as the rank at some fixed point of $U$.
 Similarly define the \emph{signature pair} to be the pair $(a,b)$ if $r$ has $a$ positive and $b$ negative eigenvalues.
-Of course we allow $a$ and $b$ be in $\N_0 \cup \{\infty \}$.
+We allow $a$ and $b$ to be in $\N_0 \cup \{\infty \}$.

 \begin{lemma} Let $L$ be an affine complex submanifold of $\C^n$ of dimension $m$ that intersects the unit polydisc $\Delta_n \subset \C^n$ and $E \colon \C^{m} \to L$ an embedding such that $E$ takes the closed unit polydisc $\overline{\Delta}_{m} \subset \C^{m}$ to a subset of $L \cap \Delta_n$.